James's Impact Story: A Multi-Faceted Journey from Law to Entrepreneurship with Tomorrow University

-James, who is the only lawyer in the Founding Club cohort of Tomorrow University of Applied Sciences, could have just talked about his legal background to impress me.
+James, the only lawyer in the Founding Club of Tomorrow University of Applied Sciences, could have just talked about his legal background to impress me.
 Instead, he dazzled me with his multi-faceted personality and his diverse experience.

-Law wasn’t James’ first choice of studies.
-He received a Bachelor’s degree in Contemporary Eastern European Studies from the School of Slavonic and Eastern European Studies in London.
+Law wasn’t his first choice of study.
+He received a Bachelor’s Degree in Contemporary Eastern European Studies from the School of Slavonic and Eastern European Studies in London.
 The program took him to Bucharest in late 1999, where he completed his dissertation whilst studying Romanian.
 “It was very interesting, but it was also a challenging three months”, James remembers.

 He was robbed at knife-point twice and encountered corrupt police more than once.
 “If the police stopped you and asked to swipe your credit card, you’d better close your account right away.”
 Nevertheless, James has fond memories of Romania and is impressed by how the country has developed over the years.

-Upon returning to London, James worked for the Legal Aid Agency before moving on to Treasury Solicitor’s Department, a public agency best described as the “Governments’ lawyers”.
-The cases he dealt with whilst training to become a Cost Lawyer were often political in nature.
-“We had cases involving the UK’s engagement in Iraq or Guantanamo and my role was to figure out whether the costs involved were reasonable and represented the taxpayer’s best interest.”
+Upon returning to London, James worked for the Legal Aid Agency before moving on to Treasury Solicitor’s Department, a public agency best described as the “Governments’ lawyers.”
+The cases he dealt with whilst training to become a Cost Lawyer were often political.
+“We had cases involving the UK’s engagement in Iraq or Guantanamo, and my role was to figure out whether the costs involved were reasonable and represented the taxpayer’s best interest.”

-A two-year stint at a startup made him understand what it takes to bring your own ideas to market.
-“Lack of money, lack of people — it is tough to start out as an entrepreneur.”
+A two-year stint at a startup made him understand what it takes to bring your ideas to market.
+“Lack of money, lack of people — it is tough to start as an entrepreneur.”
 But he is determined to make it happen.
-Over the past five years, he has also collected important insights while running a picture-framing business on the side.
+Over the past five years, he has also collected important insights while running a picture-framing business.
 He recently sold the shop to one of the employees.
 “It was fun.
-I learned so much about running a small enterprise and the challenges that brings.
-I am glad that a former team member continues on with the work.”
+I learned so much about running a small enterprise and the challenges that it brings.
+I am glad that a former team member continues with the work.”